UselessGuru/UG-Miner/README.md

    - Earnings graph
    - Low developer fee of 1% (can be set to 0)
    - Calculate power cost (optional software installation required)
+   - Supports these pools:
+       - HashCryptos
+       - Hiveon
+       - MiningDutch
+       - MiningPoolHub (*)
+       - NiceHash
+       - ProHashing
+       - ZergPool
+       - ZPool

+         (*) MiningPoolHub is no longer trustworthy.
+Outstanding balances will not get paid and support will not respond.
+Use at your own risk!

 *****